ralna/GALAHAD/doc/Python/bnls.rst

           holds the number of variables.
       m_r : int
           holds the number of residuals.
-      m_c : int
-          holds the number of cohorts.
       J_type : string
           specifies the unsymmetric storage scheme used for the Jacobian
           $J = J(x)$.